grammyjs/website/site/docs/guide/filter-queries.md

 ## Introduction

 Most (all?) other bot frameworks allow you to perform a primitive form of filtering for updates, e.g. only `on("message")` and the like.
-Other filtering of messages is left to library users, which often leads to endless `if` statements in their code.
+Other filtering of messages is left to the users, which often leads to endless `if` statements in their code.

-Quite the contrary, **grammY ships with its own query language** that you can use in order to **filter for exactly the messages** you want.
+On the contrary, **grammY ships with its own query language** that you can use in order to **filter for exactly the messages** you want.

 This allows for over 500 different filters to be used, and we may add more over time.
-Every valid filter can be auto-completed in your text editor.
+Every valid filter can be auto-completed in your code editor.
-Hence, you can simply type `bot.on('')`, open auto-complete, and search through all queries by typing somthing.
+Hence, you can simply type `bot.on('')`, open auto-complete, and search through all queries by typing something.

 ![Filter Query Search](/filter-query-search.png)